-Remote access to campus lab computers is available for students who need access to software that they cannot use from home.
-Professors have already had this access set up for certain courses; other students who feel they need access should contact T&I.
+Remote access to campus lab computers allows students to access software they cannot install on their personal computers.
+Any student who is physically on campus can access the lab computers (e.g. from a residence hall).
+Students who are off campus need VPN access in order to get to the campus labs; professors have already had this set up for certain courses.
+Other students who feel they need access should contact T&I.

 One time prep

-- Install VPN and review using Duo with VPN.
+- If you need to access lab computers from off campus (not just across campus): Install VPN and review using Duo with VPN.
 Access to VPN requires Duo enrollment If you have not yet enrolled in Duo, please contact T&I at 704-894-2900.

 - If you have a Mac at home and want to access lab Windows computers, use the Mac App Store to install Microsoft Remote Desktop 10.